zsteinkamp/zsteinkamp.github.io/resume.md

 {:.job-company}
 #### Sr. Principal Software Engineer, Symantec Health
 {:.job-role}
+* Conceived and implemented a novel in-browser solution to display and manipulate 16 bits-per-pixel monochrome images in ways familiar to radiologists.
 * Involved in choosing datacenters, selecting hardware solutions, and installing hardware in datacenters.
 * Designed and implemented a virtualization solution using VMWare ESX, VirtualCenter, and CentOS.
 * Designed and implemented system/application monitoring and product analytics solutions.